This post may contain affiliate links.

 I love the blend of the Pica Pica singers with actual kids, and the adivinanzas at the beginning of the song will make anyone smile.

-They are also super relaxing to watch, and we will use one or two with our girls when they need to calm down, or when they are sick (learn more about technology with young bilingual children here.)
+They are also super relaxing to watch, and we will use one or two with our girls when they need to calm down, or when they are sick.
 I love this video as a transition to nap or nighttime sleep.

 This is another classic Spanish nursery rhyme that is progressive- the repetition makes it easy for children to learn the lyrics.
-We also listen to it while reading the book of the same name from our favorite Baby Board Book Bundle.
+We also listen to it while reading the book of the same name.
+A favorite Spanish kid’s song.

-La vaca lechera: Yep!
+Yep!
 You guessed it!
 Another classic nursery rhyme- this one is often used to teach pre-reading skills throughout Latin America, and a great song for kids entering bilingual school.
 This is one of the most popular children’s songs in Spanish in every Latin American country.

 Do you have any favorite kid’s songs in Spanish that aren’t on this list?
-Make sure to share them with us, and subscribe to us on You Tube to keep up with all our favorite music playlists and original content!
+Make sure to share them with me in the comments below!
+Also- join our bilingual parenting mailing list for updates on new posts.